UnlinkableDFL: A Framework for Network-Layer Unlinkability in Decentralized Federated Learning

 \subsection{Threat Model}

-\paragraph{\textbf{Adversary Type}} The adversary \(\mathcal{A}\) is \emph{honest-but-curious} and may act as a global network observer or control a limited subset of compromised nodes \(\mathcal{C} \subset \mathcal{N}\).
-Compromised nodes follow the deployment rules but share their local observations with \(\mathcal{A}\) follows the protocol but seeks to infer sensitive relationships from observed traffic.
+\paragraph{\textbf{Adversary Type and Capabilities}} The adversary \(\mathcal{A}\) is passive and \emph{honest-but-curious}.
+It may monitor network links and may control a limited subset of compromised nodes \(\mathcal{C}\subset\mathcal{N}\).
+Compromised nodes follow the deployment rules but share their local observations with \(\mathcal{A}\).
+In the strongest case, monitored links may cover the whole network.

 The adversary observes packet timings, peer contacts, and visible routing metadata across rounds, and each compromised node additionally contributes its own network-layer view---packet timings, transport predecessors, and the next hop it learns by peeling one onion layer.
 It may know public framework parameters and topology learned through normal participation, but not honest nodes' private datasets, cryptographic keys, or local randomness.
 It cannot forge, drop, delay, or modify packets, nor break cryptographic primitives.
 Following the passive global-observer model standard in mixnet analysis, active attacks such as dropping, flooding, and tagging are out of scope.
 The trace \(T\) is thus network-layer only, and content that a compromised destination obtains by decrypting fragments lies outside \(T\).

 \paragraph{\textbf{Adversary Goals and Defensive Objective}} The adversary aims to link network-layer traffic to participant identities.
 In particular, it may try to identify the sender of a target packet, decide whether multiple packets originate from the same node, associate fragments with participants, or reconstruct the communication topology \(\mathcal{G}\) from observable traffic patterns.
 The defensive objective is to keep the resulting sender-linking advantage within the \(\varepsilon\)-unlinkability criterion above while preserving decentralized and adaptive learning under changing peer behavior.